marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   is invalid even if the size of the structure is the same as the size of the ``int``.

-.. option:: visibility ("visibility_type")
+.. gcc-attr:: visibility ("visibility_type")

   .. index:: visibility variable attribute

   This attribute affects the linkage of the declaration to which it is attached.
-  The :option:`visibility` attribute is described in Common Function Attributes.
+  The :gcc-attr:`visibility` attribute is described in Common Function Attributes.

-.. option:: weak
+.. gcc-attr:: weak

   .. index:: weak variable attribute

-  The :option:`weak` attribute is described in
-  Common Function Attributes.
+  The :gcc-attr:`weak` attribute is described in Common Function Attributes.

-.. option:: noinit
+.. gcc-attr:: noinit

   .. index:: noinit variable attribute

-  Any data with the :option:`noinit` attribute will not be initialized by the C runtime startup code, or the program loader.
+  Any data with the :gcc-attr:`noinit` attribute will not be initialized by the C runtime startup code, or the program loader.
 Not initializing data in this way can reduce program startup times.